Wood Won’t Take Wood Stain? (Here’s The Fix!)

 Fake wood isn’t porous because it doesn’t have pores.
-It is man-made and contains synthetic materials that give it a waterproof surface.
-Since it’s not porous, it won’t take stain.
+It’s man-made and contains synthetic materials that make its surface waterproof.
+Since it’s not porous, it doesn’t absorb wood stains.

 Many people can’t tell the difference between real and fake wood because manufacturers make them look and feel the same.